 Do you have an old hall bench that no longer matches your decor?
 Why spend money on a new one when you can easily transform it at low cost?
-In this blog, I take you step by step through how I revamped an entrance bench of one of my clients with the color Sunflower by Colorantic.
+In this blog, I will take you step by step through how I revamped an entrance bench of one of my clients using the color Sunflower by Colorantic adding a nice warmth of colour to this enteryway.

 Step 1 – Preparation